Published On: April 9, 2019

 However, this can get very expensive and it is not uncommon for a veteran SEO to make over $100,000.
 In addition, you’ll generally need to hire a team to handle all of your SEO needs and not put all the responsibility on one employee.

-Marketing Agencies: These agencies often offer SEO services as a service to their other service offerings but check to see if SEO is a primary focus or skill set.
+Marketing Agencies: These agencies often offer SEO as a service to their other service offerings but check to see if SEO is a primary focus or skill set.
 You should ensure that they have the technical know-how prior to contracting.
 SEO costs associated may be less expensive, because their SEO services could be bundled within packages, but this can be an excellent option if your business is looking to accomplish a variety of online marketing goals concurrently.
-In some cases, this can be the best advantage as the agency can leverage the website, software and other items to benefits SEO.
+In some cases, this can be the best advantage as the agency can leverage the website, software and other items to benefit SEO.

 Dedicated SEO Firms: Firms solely focused on SEO, generally have great SEO experience as they tend to consistently use and practice SEO techniques.
 However, it’s important to note that these firms don’t have the ability to manipulate other things that can greatly affect SEO like the web software, hardware, security items, etc. This option may be the better if you are handling very broad technical, individualized, project-based, or ongoing and fast changing SEO specific needs.